Please, Don't Touch Anything: Plot

 The potential endings of the game vary widely, from humorous to the Eye of Providence staring back at the player.

 Reception

 The game received generally positive reviews according to Metacritic.

-Tyler Wilde of PC Gamer called it an "enjoyable little puzzle box" but "not meaningful", saying that he wished its narrative were more "interesting", similar to games such as Papers, Please or The Stanley Parable.
+Tyler Wilde of PC Gamer called it an "enjoyable little puzzle box" but noted that it was "not meaningful," wishing its narrative were more "interesting," similar to games such as Papers, Please or The Stanley Parable.

-Rob Rich of Gamezebo said the art style was "pleasant" but the puzzles were "obtuse" and there was "hardly any meat to the gameplay".
+Rob Rich of Gamezebo said the art style was "pleasant," but the puzzles were "obtuse," and there was "hardly any meat to the gameplay."

-Alysia Judge of Pocket Gamer UK awarded the iOS version the website's Silver Award, saying it presented "fun gameplay in a neat pixel art package".
+Alysia Judge of Pocket Gamer UK awarded the iOS version the website's Silver Award, saying it presented "fun gameplay in a neat pixel art package."

-Jed Whitaker of Destructoid said the VR remake was a "steal" for the price and that it would make players "laugh and jump".
+Jed Whitaker of Destructoid said the VR remake was a "steal" for the price and that it would make players "laugh and jump."